Social Security Disability Insurance Attorney in Nashville, TN

 Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) are two federal programs put in place to provide help to those with disabilities in America.
 The Social Security Administration (SSA) pays SSDI benefits to you and some of your family members if you have insurance, while SSI benefits are paid based solely on financial need.

 To qualify for SSA insurance, you must have worked for at least five of the last 10 years and consistently paid taxes for Social Security.
 If this doesn’t sound like you, you may still qualify for SSI if you can prove enough of a financial need.
 Your assets cannot exceed $2,000 if you’re single and $3,000 if you’re married.
 You also need to have total disability – not partial or short-term disability – to qualify for SSI benefits.
+Contact the social security disability lawyers at our Tennessee law firm for a free case consultation with our experienced SSDI attorneys.

 Am I Eligible for SSDI?